SondagesPro/LS-sendMailCron/README.md

 # Send token email via PHP Cli

 Allow to send token email (invite or reminder) via PHP cli .
 This allow to use crontab or Scheduled task to send email.

+This is the 2.54.4 to 3.X limesurvey compatibe branch

 ## Installation
 - This plugin is tested on 2.50 and 3.7.0 build (always use latest build if possible),